A domain name is more than just an address; it’s an identity, a brand’s virtual storefront. But, like all things, domains have a beginning and an end.

-- Duration of Registration: When you register a domain, it’s not forever.
+- When you register a domain, it’s not forever.
 You’re essentially renting it.
 Typically, you can choose to own (or rent) your domain for anywhere between 1 to 10 years.
 After this period, you’ll need to renew it.

-- Cost Implications: Registering a domain isn’t free.
+- Registering a domain isn’t free.
 The cost can vary based on several factors, including the domain registrar you choose and any additional services or features you opt for.

-In a nutshell, domain registration is your ticket to the online world.
-It’s the first step in creating a unique space for yourself, your ideas, or your business on the internet.
+Domain registration is the first step in creating a unique space for yourself, your ideas, or your business online.

 Once your domain is registered, it enters what’s known as the “Active Period.”
 Think of this as the time when your online property is open for business.

 - Live and Directing Traffic: